gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 12. Replace the symlinks/binaries and `/var/lib/teleport` and quit (exit 1) if unsuccessful.
 13. Remove any `teleport` package if installed.
 14. Verify the symlinks to the active version still exists.
-15. Remove all stored versions of the agent except the current version and last working version.
+15. Remove all stored versions of the agent except the current version.

 The `disable` subcommand will:
 1. Configure `updates.yaml` to set `enabled` to false.